 - A. To receive payments of grant funds, Grantee must submit an invoice.
-Advance payments are not permitted under this Grant Agreement. - B. Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual expenditures for tasks completed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 4). - C. The Department may withhold payment until all terms of the Grant Agreement have been satisfied. - D. Payment shall be made within forty-five (45) days upon receipt and approval of an invoice.
-Failure to comply with requirements may result in non-payment or delayed payment. - E. For cost principles, see Exhibit B, Section 5.
+Advance payments are not permitted under this Grant Agreement. - B. Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual cost incurred for work performed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 4). - C. The Department will withhold ten percent (10%) of each invoice, to be paid once all terms of the Grant Agreement have been satisfied. - D. For cost principles, see Exhibit B, Section 5.